Case Study

 The System Brealle Built

-Regional Rainbow Vacuum Distributor Applicant Pipeline v5 PROD — a three-chain automation that runs continuously on a hardened production VPS, processing incoming applicant records from raw intake through outreach, reply tracking, and pipeline state management.
+Regional Distributor Applicant Pipeline v5 PROD — a three-chain automation that ran continuously on a hardened production VPS, processing incoming applicant records from raw intake through outreach, reply tracking, and pipeline state management.

 System Architecture